mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 **Prerequisite Data**
 - Schools
-- Program - where ProgramTypeDescriptor = "SR"
+- Program - where ProgramTypeDescriptor = "EE-SR"
-- Program - where ProgramTypeDescriptor = "ECFE"
+- Program - where ProgramTypeDescriptor = "EE-ECFE"
+(_note: these are the two program types that are intended for use with Early Education data_)
 - Students

 **Scenarios**